Hello. Welcome to my site! Please browse my books. If you have questions, please send me an email.

 The story of Peter in post-war Germany was influenced by the author's father whose mother died shortly after his birth.
 His character and personality were inspired by the men in the author's life who struggle to make peace with their childhood.

-All other characters are fictional composites.
+All characters are fictional composites.

 Children of War: The character of Vira was inspired by news broadcasts during the onset of the war in Ukraine.